marcel-paalvast/msteams-quiz-bot/README.md

 When mentioned with `@bot-name quiz` the bot will create an adaptive card allowing a user to setup a quiz about their specified topic and in their language.
 The user starting the quiz then has full control to participate and decide when to lock a question and generate the next question or to stop the quiz and show the top 10 results.

 A Function App handles the messages that are received by the bot reacting to the prompts and generating responses using [Microsoft's Adapative Cards](https://adaptivecards.io/).
 The Function App uses a Cosmos Database to maintain its state allowing it to scale and not require it to be always on (so serverless is an option).
 A memory cache is maintained to quickly access objects should the Function App still be active from previous requests.
-Questions are generated using OpenAi's ChatGpt allowing you to
+Questions are generated using OpenAi's ChatGpt allowing you to create an 'infinite' amount of questions on any topic without effort.

 ## How to setup your own environment: